Hellmakima/instagram/devdocs/rough.md

 - `https://www.instagram.com/`
   - shows recent posts and reels and stuff from algorith (mix of following and explore)
   - includes stories, suggested users, ads, threads from threads
+  - if not logged in, it redirects to login page
 - `https://www.instagram.com/explore/`
 - `https://www.instagram.com/reels/`
   - goes to reels page, and loads a specific reel